xueyuanl/cambrinary/README.md

 - italian

 ### multi-words support
-support as many as words you like,
+powered by coroutine, support as many as words you like,
 ```
 python3 cambrinary.py -w hello word
 ```